Birds with yellow eyes have features that set them apart from others.

 Bald eagles inhabit various habitats throughout North America, from Alaska and Canada to the northern parts of Mexico.

-They are commonly found near large bodies of water, such as lakes, rivers, and coastlines, where they excel in their fishing prowess.
+They are commonly found near large bodies of water, such as lakes, rivers, and coastlines, where they excel at fishing.

 These magnificent birds construct their nests in tall trees near the water, often utilizing the same nest year after year, resulting in its gradual growth and expansion.